Docs / Extending / Write a plugin

 02A minimal scan-check plugin

 Here's a complete, runnable-looking plugin: a passive scan check that flags responses still served over cleartext http.
 It does no probing — it reads exchanges Crusader already captured and raises a finding through crusader.report.
-Note the capabilities declaration at the top: a passive check that only reads and reports needs nothing sensitive.
+Note the capabilities declaration at the top: reading captured exchanges is Free; writing scanner findings is the scanner.findings capability and is Hunter Pro.

-// cleartext-check.js — passive scan check, Free capabilities only
+// cleartext-check.js — passive scan check; finding writes are scanner.findings

 crusader.scanCheck({